Contact Us for a Free Consultation 818-394-7835

 What to Do If You've Been Involved in a Crane Accident

-If you've been injured in a crane accident, it's important to seek medical attention right away.
-You'll want to get checked out by a company-approved physician.
+If you've been injured in a crane accident, it's crucial to seek medical attention right away.
+Your health and well-being are our top priority.
+You'll want to get checked out by a company-approved physician, ensuring that you receive the best possible care.

 After leaving the scene, write down as much about the incident as you can remember.
 Keep any photos or videos you recorded handy, and back them up to ensure you'll always have access to them.